Is Buying a Unit in Brisbane a Good Investment?

 You may have a property that you purchased brand new four years ago, however, due to brand-new developments being constructed nearby since, selling your asset can be tricky when you are located in an older complex and competing against brand-new stock.

-Before you consider buying a unit in Brisbane, you must assess the current state of supply and also what the potential for future supply in the immediate are also looks like.
+Before you consider buying a unit in Brisbane, you must assess the current state of supply and also what the potential for future supply in the immediate area looks like.
 Not all areas are created equal.
-However there are some very good pockets within the city where lucrative gains are still possible.
+However, there are some very good pockets within the city where lucrative gains are still possible.

 When purchasing a brand new unit you do get some great depreciation benefits.
 However, what you will find is that the value of the unit often depreciates at a faster rate than the capital growth appreciates.
-This resulted in many property investors who purchased brand new units in Brisbane during the peak supply period, realising a loss when the time came to sell.
+This resulted in many property investors who purchased brand new units in Brisbane during the peak supply period around 2016, realising a loss when the time came to sell.

 Higher density unit complexes often increase the risk of lower capital appreciation (which comes from the land component) and increased depreciation (due to these buildings often being newer).
 It is always important for investors to understand the purpose behind their purchase and consider the risks as well as the potential benefits when buying a unit in Brisbane.

-When thinking about purchasing a unit it is very easy to get drawn into buying off the plan.
+When thinking about investing in a unit it is very easy to get drawn into buying off the plan.
 Many developers need to meet pre-sales targets to obtain funding before construction commences.
 Generally, developers create a targeted marketing campaign to draw buyers in.
 Amazing quality images along with the promise of fantastic resale value and high-yielding benefits are the focus.
-It is not uncommon for other bonuses to be thrown in too … but whatever the bonus may be, it is simply built into the purchase price!
+It is not uncommon for other bonuses to be thrown in too… but whatever the bonus may be, it is simply built into the purchase price!

 You are usually paying a premium price for off-the-plan properties.
 Remember, off-the-plan sales have not been tested in the market.
 Also when you buy brand new, there will be a lot of hidden costs.
 You can read about 5 Traps to Buying Brand New in a previous blog post.